Research reports related to cycling. These can be accessed via the links below.

 To view the survey, visit the Cycling Resource Centre website.

-Austroads project NS1018—Pedestrian/cyclist conflict minimisation on shared paths and footpath
+Austroads publication AP-R287-06 — Pedestrian-cyclist conflict minimisation on shared paths and footpaths

 The project investigated developing best practice engineering, traffic management and urban design measures, and education and awareness strategies to minimise conflict and improve cyclist and pedestrian safety (perceived and actual) on shared paths and footpaths.
 The project included people in wheelchairs or using mobility aids, pedestrians with other types of disability including vision and hearing impairment, and people using wheeled recreational devices.